NYSE, partner ATG file for approval to create Brazil exchange

-SAO PAULO (Reuters) - NYSE Euronext NYX.N and Americas Trading Group are seeking Brazilian regulatory approval to open a new stock exchange, and the venture’s officers said on Wednesday they believe it can boost trading volumes and liquidity in Latin America’s largest equity market.
+SAO PAULO, June 19 (Reuters) - NYSE Euronext and Americas Trading Group are seeking Brazilian regulatory approval to open a new stock exchange, and the venture’s officers said on Wednesday they believe it can boost trading volumes and liquidity in Latin America’s largest equity market.

 American Trading Systems Brasil, first announced last November, can start operating next year if it gains regulatory approval, the venture’s officers said in a statement.
 They said the exchange can bring down transaction costs, boost liquidity in trading of stocks and lure more investors into Brazil.